Roads Policing Unit: VASCAR

 VASCAR (Visual Average Speed Computer And Recorder) is a technology for determining the speed of a moving vehicle.
 It is used by police officers to catch speeding motorists.
 These devices are mounted on a patrol car's console, allowing the officer easy access to its controls.
 Many main roads in the UK now have horizontal lines of about two feet in length painted on the carriageway, which allow the VASCAR system to be calibrated.

 VASCAR units were first fitted to police vehicles in the mid-1970s.

 Automatic number plate recognition

 The automatic number plate recognition (ANPR) system is housed in a mobile unit.
 Both colour and infrared cameras are used to capture images of vehicle number plates as they pass by.
 The index number is read automatically and checked against a number of databases.

 If a match is made to a vehicle of police interest, the ANPR operator receives an alarm.
 The operator can then alert other officers to stop the vehicle.

 Uniform

 Traffic officers wear a white-topped or day-glo yellow peaked cap, and sometimes a white-topped bowler hat for female officers.

-Traffic police in different forces
+Roads Policing Unit in different forces

-Most forces maintain their own roads policing unit, but the Central Motorway Police Group and North West Motorway Police Group allow some forces to collaborate through a shared service.
+All forces currently maintain their own roads policing unit, since the disbandment of the Central Motorways Police Group and North West Motorway Police Group in 2024 and 2025 respectively.

+Between 1990 and 2024, the CMPG provided a basis for collaboration between the roads policing units of four police forces (those of Staffordshire, the West Midlands, Warwickshire and West Mercia) in the West Midlands region.
+The NWMPG functioned on similar terms, formed in 2008 as a collaboration between the roads policing units of four different police forces (those of Cheshire, Mersesyide, Greater Manchester and Lancashire).
+It closed in April 2025, seven months after the closure of the CMPG.

+Roads Policing Units are referred to by different names in some police forces, although generally serving the same purpose.